-People who are new to the off-road motorcycle driving very often can not clearly understand the difference between the Dual sport, Motocross (Dirt bike), Enduro and Supermoto bikes.
+People who are new to the off-road motorcycle riding very often can not clearly understand the difference between the Dual sport, Motocross (Dirt bike), Enduro and Supermoto bikes.
 So let’s make it clear for everyone!

 Dual sport motorcycles are the most popular bikes you most often see on the road.
 Their goal is to get the bike out of the garage and start your adventure.